awsdocs/amazon-kendra-developer-guide/doc_source/API_ClickFeedback.md

 ## Contents<a name="API_ClickFeedback_Contents"></a>

  ** ClickTime **   <a name="Kendra-Type-ClickFeedback-ClickTime"></a>
-The Unix timestamp of the date and time that the result was clicked\.
+The Unix timestamp when the result was clicked\.
 Type: Timestamp
 Required: Yes